All About Emergency Management Directors

-There were about 10,100 jobs for Emergency Management Director in 2016 (in the United States).
+In the United States, there were 10,100 jobs for Emergency Management Director in 2016.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Emergency Management Director by 2026.
-The BLS estimates 900 yearly job openings in this field.
+There will be an estimated 900 positions for Emergency Management Director per year.

 The states with the most job growth for Emergency Management Director are Arizona, Utah, and Florida.
 Watch out if you plan on working in New Jersey, Wyoming, or Wisconsin.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Emergency Management Directors is somewhere between $40,460 and $141,130.